enhuiz/humicroedit/README.md

 ## Preprocess

-Apply basic process on the sentence:
+Apply basic preprocess on the sentence:

 ```
-./data/process.py
+./data/preprocess.py
 ```

 Fetch COMET object given the subject over all relations (this step is not necessary):